-Clarke University’s Master of Social Work (MSW) program will accept 12 credits from the minor, if students achieve a B or higher in the courses.
+Clarke University’s Master of Social Work (MSW) program will accept 12 credits from the minor if students achieve a B or higher in the courses.
 This reduces the program’s 64 credit requirement for the MSW to 52 credits, placing you ahead of the game as a graduate student.

 Admission to Clarke University

-Minors help students acquire knowledge which supports their major and adds breadth to their education.
+Minors help students acquire knowledge that supports their major and adds breadth to their education.
 Students generally obtain a minor by completing 21 semester hours in that field.
 Course descriptions can be found under the appropriate departmental heading.
 Consult with your advisor to apply for a minor field of study.

 Applicants are considered on an individual basis.
 Apply to Clarke today to begin your journey.

 My enthusiasm for my students’ ideals and potential, I hope, provides encouragement and inspiration for them to believe in themselves and begin to impact the world around them.

 I strive to create a classroom environment built upon respect and dignity.